• Skip to primary navigation

 Yarn: Knit Picks Paragon (Sport Weight #3)

-Here’s one of our free crochet C2C patterns that’s a little more grown up.
+Here’s one of our free crochet C2C patterns, the "c2c pillow pattern," that’s a little more grown-up.
 This strikingly modern throw pillow would look right at home on a magazine cover.
-Despite its exceptional appearance, it’s super easy to make compared to other C2C projects because there’s only 2 colors and the geometric design is fairly simple.
-There’s also a coordinating afghan pattern.
+Despite its exceptional appearance, it’s super easy to make compared to other C2C projects because there are only 2 colors and the geometric design is fairly simple.
+There’s also a coordinating Afghan pattern.

 Designer: Fly the Distance Co. for Make and Do Crew